annaritz/pathway-connectivity/README.md

 ### Datasets

 The data is generated from the Reactome Pathway, available via [PathwayCommons](http://www.pathwaycommons.org/).
 PC v10 files available [here](http://www.pathwaycommons.org/archives/PC2/v10/).
-See details in the `data/` and `src/biopax_parser/` directories for more information.
+See details in the `data/` directory for more information.

 To run all analyses, you must generate the following datasets:
 - Simple Interaction Format (SIF, instructions in `data/`)